Yardbarker

 Where to watch Wild Card Weekend

 TV coverage for Wild Card Weekend will be similar to what it was during the regular season, with games shared among the top networks.
-ABC, CBS, Fox and ESPN will all broadcast a game a piece, while NBC will get two games.
-Peacock, NBC’s over-the-top (OTT) service, will also stream one game exclusively, and Paramount Plus subscribers will be able to stream the CBS game online.
+ABC, CBS, Fox and ESPN will all broadcast games, while one game will stream on Peacock, one on Prime Video and Paramount Plus subscribers will be able to stream the CBS game.
 You can watch most of these games on most live TV streaming services, but you’ll need a subscription to watch the matchup on Peacock.

 Here’s where you can find each channel on the major live TV streaming platforms: